How to Trim Your Armpit Hair to Prevent Smelling Bad at the Gym

 Once again, this starts with using the right tool.
 Under no circumstances should you ever use a facial razor on your armpits.
 First, that’s gross.
 Your pits grow things that shouldn’t be on your face.
 You might not like it, but it’s the truth.
 Second, razors designed for the face are terrible on many parts of your body.
 Until you’ve shaved your pits, you probably underestimate how tricky they are.
 It’s easy to get a few nicks and cuts if you just go balls to the wall.
 You probably also underestimate how sensitive they are.
 Here’s a tip.
 Any part of the human body that is notoriously ticklish is super sensitive.
 It’s not a coincidence.

-Now that you’re convinced, you need a Plow.
-Like The Lawn Mower 2.0, it’s designed for the most delicate parts of your bodies (namely the balls).
+Now that you’re convinced, you need a safety razor that's designed for the most delicate parts of your bodies (namely the balls).
 It can handle your pits.
 When you shave, use a shaving cream or gel and take your time.
 The key is to use small, controlled strokes.
-This is especially important when you’re shaving with your non dominant hand.
+This is especially important when you’re shaving with your non-dominant hand.
 It’ll be awkward the first few times, but you’ll get the hang of it.

 Since we’re talking about smell, there are two things left to learn.
 Step one: after you trim/shave, you need to shower.
 You just scraped the outer layer off of your skin.
 A healthy shower replenishes it and keeps you from developing new funky smells.
 That shower should include Crop Cleanser.
 It has a patented formula that will restore health to your skin and help protect you from aggressive bacteria.